CS180-spring/cs180-22-cs180-22-theboys/README.md

 ### Make Purchases

 Once a customer views their cart and is satisfied, they can make a purchase.
 Our website is able to process payment information efficently and securely.
-Once a transaction is made, it can be found in the customer's Order History.
+Once a transaction is made, a unique Order ID will be generated for the customer's convenience.